 An international team of researchers from the University of Southampton, Kings College London, Stanford University and other institutions explored recent evidence on sleep and circadian factors, focusing on adolescents and young adults with psychiatric disorders.
 This is a time when people are most at risk of developing mental health disorders and when disruption to sleep and circadian rhythms are likely to occur.

 Insomnia is more common in people with mental health disorders than in the general population—during remission, acute episodes and especially in early psychosis, where difficulty falling and staying asleep affects over half of individuals.
-Around a quarter to a third of people with have both insomnia and hypersomnia, where patients find it hard to sleep at night, but are sleepier in the daytime.
+Around a quarter to a third of people with mood disorders have both insomnia and hypersomnia, where patients find it hard to sleep at night, but are sleepier in the daytime.
 Similar proportions of people with psychosis experience this combination of sleep disorders.

 Meanwhile, the few studies looking at circadian rhythm sleep-wake disorders (CRSWD) suggest that 32% of patients with bipolar disorder go to sleep and wake later than usual (a condition called Delayed Sleep–Wake Phase Disorder).
 Body clock processes (such as endogenous cortisol rhythms) have been reported to run seven hours ahead during manic episodes and four to five hours behind during the depressive phase.
 Timing is normalized upon successful treatment.